How to Use Insurance to Help Pay for Rehab

 Does Health Insurance Cover Addiction Treatment?

 As of 2014, the Affordable Care Act requires most health insurance plans to provide some coverage for addiction treatment services.
 These services are now considered “essential health benefits,” so health insurance offered through the health insurance marketplace must offer mental health and addiction services.
-These plans are required to cover behavioral interventions, inpatient services, and substance use disorder treatment
+These plans are required to cover behavioral interventions, inpatient services, and substance use disorder treatment at least in part.

 How to Use Insurance for Addiction Treatment